The Best Garage Security Systems in 2025

 Unless you live in a garage like Fonzie, you might overlook this area of your home when you’re considering a home security system.
 Criminals aren’t overlooking it, though.

 People keep a lot of valuables in garages — power tools, cars, motorcycles, outdoor gear, workout equipment — lots of items thieves might want to get their hands on.
-It’s one of the reasons I talk about garage security in my guide to home security systems so often.
+It’s one of the reasons we talk about garage security in our guide to home security systems so often.
 Whether your garage is a part of your home or detached, you want to make sure it’s protected.

 The good news is the best home security systems take garages into consideration and provide equipment that can keep this area safe.
-I’ve spent years reviewing these systems and have used that experience to develop this list of the best home security systems for garages.
+We’ve spent years reviewing these systems and have used that experience to develop this list of the best home security systems for garages.
+To cut to the chase, our favorites were Vivint, ADT, SimpliSafe, Ring Alarm, and abode.
+Now let’s dig into the details

 What to Look For in the Best Garage Security Systems